-Sea moss is reported to contain a staggering 92 of the 102 minerals required for our bodies to stay healthy.
+Sea Moss is reported to contain a staggering 92 of the 102 minerals required for our bodies to stay healthy.
 As an addition to any diet, in moderation, this is sure to be a good thing.
-Sea moss has been attributed to a range of health benefits over the years, and consumed almost religiously in Jamaica.
+Irish Moss has been attributed to a range of health benefits over the years, and consumed almost religiously in Jamaica.

 There seems to be an element of confusion in the market about which species is truly Irish Sea Moss.
 The species that is represented online and in the stores does not resemble dried or fresh Chondrus Crispus, but actually looks more like Eucheuma Cottonii.
-The species that I have used in the past has been sold in this way, but it is not Chondrus Crispus.
+All the species that I have used in the past has been sold in this way, but they are not Chondrus Crispus.
 You’ll be able to see the difference between the two in the images below.

-That being said, there are constant re-categorizations of species from one to the next within the seaweed world, and the situation is better explained on our Sea Moss page.
+That being said, there are constant re-categorizations of species from one to the next within the seaweed world, and the situation is better explained on our Irish Moss page.